 In 1953 the Medical Women's Society of N.S.W. offered to provide an amount of £100 per annum to be awarded to a female medical student in her Fifth or Sixth Year who had a satisfactory academic record and was in financial need.
-As from 1960 this amount is to be regarded as an interest free loan.
+As from 1960 this amount is to be regarded as an interest free loan, repayable within three years of graduation.
 Applications, which should include details of the candidate's financial position, must reach the Registrar by the end of February each year.